Wills & Trusts FAQ

 GUIDANCE FROM OUR TALLAHASSEE ESTATE PLANNING ATTORNEY

 Planning for the future means confronting numerous uncertainties, but when you are looking to establish a will or trust, one thing you should be sure about is what your options are and how to best protect you and your loved one’s interests.
-Below, we have compiled some of the most common questions Brooks, LeBoeuf, Bennett, Foster & Gwartney, P.A. receives from estate planning clients and provided answers from our experienced Tallahassee estate planning lawyer.
+Below, we have compiled some of the most common questions Brooks, LeBoeuf, Foster, Gwartney, Leace & Hobbs, P.A. receives from estate planning clients and provided answers from our experienced Tallahassee estate planning lawyer.
 For further assistance with your estate planning matter, call our offices at (850) 222-2032 today.

 WHAT IS “ESTATE PLANNING?”

 Estate planning is the act of organizing your existing estate and deciding how to allocate it in the event of your passing.
 These decisions are recorded in a document called a will.
 Estate plans should be updated as necessary and established when you are healthy and able to make your own decisions.
 Once someone passes away, their will goes into probate, which is the legal process of resolving an estate.
 If there is a viable will, it will be followed.
 If there isn’t a will, the state will decide how to distribute an estate.